mandelsoft/ctxmgmt/docsrc/examples/working-with-config/README.md

 ### Working with Config Sets
 {{config-sets}}

+The complete example code can be found in [examples/working-with-config/04-config-sets.go](04-config-sets.go).

 A `ConfigSet` represents, like configuration objects of the configuration context, a list of configuration objects, but it is not itself a configuration object.
 Instead, it can be used to configure named lists of configuration objects at a configuration context.